 How Dating Apps Quietly Judge Your Dating Profile As Soon As Its Created

 While it’s great that folks are mustering up the courage to create a public profile, show some vulnerability and take that virtual introduction, it is not without some caution that people need to be aware of how dating apps work to maximize their chances of success.
 The first few days after creating a dating profile strongly impacts how your profile will be shown to others down the road.

-Like a resume, your dating profile is a work in progress and people often work on them rigorously and improve them over time.
-Some folks user third party sources like Photofeeler or professional dating profile consultants like myself to understand how their photos are viewed and better position themselves among the competition.
+Like a resume, your online dating profile is a work in progress and people often work on them rigorously and improve them over time.
+Some folks use third party sources like Photofeeler or professional dating profile consultants like myself to understand how their photos are viewed and better position themselves among the competition.

 Some people attribute it to a bug or the app but in most cases it’s just your profile making its way up or down the pecking order.
-This regression is a part of a larger monetization strategy at hand – most dating apps will come hard with free trials (without notification i.e. Hinge) or will come with the hard upsells on bells and whistles hoping that you remember what that first week was like.
+This regression is a part of a larger monetization strategy at hand – most dating apps will come hard with free trials (without notification i.e. Hinge) or will come with the hard upsells on boosts hoping that you remember what that first week was like.

-It’s an unfortunate approach but it is what it is and that’s why it’s important to start off your dating profile strong as possible right out of the gate and not wind up circling down a vicious cycle.
+It’s an unfortunate approach but it is what it is and that’s why it’s important to start off your dating profile as strong as possible right out of the gate and not wind up circling down a vicious cycle.

-Some users are savvy and aware of this phenomenon and might try to game the system by creating a duplicate account, deleting and restarting accounts but often times apps realize what is going on and will penalize users even more for trying to cheat the system.
+Some users are savvy and aware of this phenomenon and might try to game the system by creating a duplicate account, deleting and restarting accounts but oftentimes apps realize what is going on and will penalize users even more for trying to cheat the system.

 While it’s good to get feedback from others on your profile, it can actually hurt you.
 Friends tend to be less direct when it comes to something personal like this.
 Also, if you ask attractive friends or more social friends for help, they might have an advantage that you don’t (have more wiggle room to get away with mistakes, red flags or cringeworthy taboos).